jessdolt/coachy/README.md

 - Normal authentication using NextAuth
 - Ability to mark as done for upcoming bookings (Coach)

 `This is for testing purposes only.
-The main logic of the app is, it will consider a booking done once endTime > current Datetime`
+The main logic of the app is, it will consider a booking done once current Datetime  > endTime`
 - Ability to cancel upcoming bookings
 - Cancelled bookings filter